 As noted above the constant exposure to the elements can reduce the lifespan of your perforated decal.
 Nonetheless, even in the harshest of climates we’ve typically seen the decals last several years.

 Perforated decals are typically not used for vinyl lettering or individually cut letters.
-If you are interested in this type of window decal please contact us for pricing and availability as this product isn’t currently listed on our website.
+If you are interested in this type of window decal please visit our vinyl lettering product page.

 Perforated window decals can technically be either halo cut or contour cut.
 Halo cut means that your decal would be cut to shape with a small border left around the perimeter of the decal.
 Contour cut is the exact same thing but will not retain a small border.